Sienci-Labs/Resources/longmill/advanced/lm-grbl-firmware.md

 title: GRBL Firmware
 menu_order: 4
 post_status: publish
-post_excerpt: The LongMill runs off the GRBL firmware, an open-source firmware that is designed for Arduino-based CNC machines.
+post_excerpt: The LongMill runs off the GRBL firmware, an open source firmware that is designed for Arduino-based CNC machines.
 You can re-flash by using gSender or UGS.
 post_date: 2021-04-30 17:45:00
 taxonomy:
     knowledgebase_cat: lm-advanced